MobilityData/gtfs-validator/RULES.md

 ### E047 - Csv file is empty

-Empty csv file found in the archive: file does not have any headers or data.
-The GTFS specification requires the first line of each file to contain field names.
+Empty csv file found in the archive: file does not have any headers, or is a required file and does not have any data.
+The GTFS specification requires the first line of each file to contain field names and required files must have data.
 This is related to [W012](#https://github.com/MobilityData/gtfs-validator/blob/master/RULES.md#W012).

 #### References: